What Does ERAS Stand For?

 Working Together for a Positive Experience

 Many individuals are apprehensive about undergoing surgery – that’s completely normal.
 Many of us have heard multiple stories about how painful the procedure was or how nausea after the anesthesia was unbearable.
 ERAS protocols are designed to improve, if not eliminate, those negative experiences.
-These protocols require both of us – the patient and the healthcare team – to work together to ensure that you have a positive experience.
+These protocols require both of us – the patient and the healthcare team – to work together to ensure that we have a positive experience.

 Preparing for Before and After Surgery